 Why psychotherapy?
 What is the difference between psychotherapy and counselling?

-This is a complex and political question, and you would get a different answer from anyone you asked.
-However the description below is consistent with way this difference is described by the international TA accrediting bodies.
-Counselling works with the person in their situation to deal with current problems and increase their strengths, resources and functioning in their professional, social and cultural context.
+This is a complex and political question, and you would get a different answer from different practitioners.
+However, the qualifying process for psychotherapy is longer and generally practitioners would be trained to work for longer periods with people.
+One way of thinking about it is that counselling often works with the person in their situation to deal with current problems and increase their strengths, resources and functioning in their professional, social and cultural context.
 In TA terms, this is work with the Adult, here and now, Ego state.
 Psychotherapy aims to address and heal fundamental, developmental and relational issues for a person that are limiting them – ‘to deal with the past in the present, so they are free to live their lives in the future’.
-In TA terms, this is work not only with the Adult, but also the Child and Parent Ego state.
-At its best, the aim is to change people’s personality structure.
+In TA terms, this is work not only with the Adult, but also the Child and Parent Ego states.
+At its best, the aim is to develop more radically people’s personality structure.
 This would often be in the context of long-term work.